microtrain/bootcamp/14-Angular/05-NgUsers/01-GettingStarted.md

 ng serve --open
 ```

-At this point we will have a browser window running the default Angular application.
+At this point, we will have a browser window running the default Angular application.

 [Next: UsersComponent](./02-UsersComponent.md)